Vegetarian Cookbook Round-Up

 Cooking with Kids For Dummies (IDG Books, 1999)

 Cooking Green: Reducing Your Carbon Footprint in the Kitchen—the New Green Basics Way (Hundreds of tips and over 50 energy- and time-saving recipes to shrink your “cookprint”) is the working title for Kate Heyhoe’s eighth book.
-Cooking Green will be published by Da Capo Books (Perseus Books Group) in March 2009.
-[Perseus Book Group was named 2007 Publisher of the Year by Publisher's Weekly.]
+Cooking Green was published by Da Capo Books (Perseus Books Group) in 2009.

 Kate has appeared in two national television satellite tours, as well as on CBS’ “The Early Show” (Chef on a Shoestring; Super Bowl 2005 segment), and other stations.
 Hundreds of articles about Kate and/or Global Gourmet have appeared in media as diverse as The New York Times, Wall Street Journal, USA Today, Time, Los Angeles Times, Parade, FoodArts; WOR, Bloomberg, and Sony World Wide radio networks.
 She has written for Better Homes & Gardens, Saveur, Cooking Pleasures, Chile Pepper, Great Chefs, and other magazines.